 The Wrath of Kaagh Part Two Written by Ricky Star

-Melody looked around at the machine spewing out Kaagh’s world-destroying weapons, who stared back at her momentarily as they marched off to their missions.
+Melody looked at the machine spewing out Kaagh’s world-destroying weapons, who stared back at her momentarily before they marched off to their missions.
 The many identical Kaaghs would be a foe that the Earth could not deal with.
 The paralysis seemed to be wearing off slightly, but Melody was still incapable of moving herself in any practical manner.
 Her determination to reach the cloning machine was absolute, but she was totally unable to do anything at all.

 Melody attempted to lunge at the machine, but merely fell to her knees at Kaagh’s feet.
 Kaagh decided that this treachery was enough to justify putting Melody to death at last, and raised his gun to her head.
 He licked his lips, tasting the delicious glory of the kill.
 He was so ready to pull the trigger.
 It would be so easy…

 Gita wasn’t ready to die.
 She wasn’t.
 She had things to do.
 People to look after.
 People who depended on her.
 She needed to keep her Bloomin’ Lovely chain open, and expand it like she’d always dreamed of, apart from that time with the mermaid, or the firefighter, or --